 Here, the CPS model assumes that if the child can do well, they would enjoy doing so.
 This is so different than a punishment/reward paradigm where we seek to incentivize the child externally by avoiding punishment and earning rewards.
 If there is a skill deficit, no amount of punishment or reward, or external incentives will provide for success.

 Like any intervention, the CPS model will not be helpful to everyone.
 However, it does provide another very potent and different tool set to the teacher and clinician alike.

 My clinical work with adult couples in conflict includes elements of this model.

-Many adults I see in counseling have family of origin experiences that include elements of abuse, neglect, violence, alcohol/drugs issues, severe mental health concerns.
+Many adults I see in counseling have family of origin experiences that include elements of abuse, neglect, violence, alcohol/drug issues, and severe mental health concerns.
 I help adults to understand the implicit learning that took place in their family of origin and the strategies learned which were successful towards surviving as a child exposed to those elements.
 Many adults never realized the impact of those formative experiences in terms of determining their world views and relationship problem solving strategies.

-We then look at the utility of those strategies now at a different place in time and different context and different set of relationships.
+We then look at the utility of those strategies now at a different place in time and different contexts and different sets of relationships.
 Do the survival strategies of childhood work now as an adult?
 What might be more effective now?